JakaCikac/revolut-edavki/README.md

 ## Using the Application

 1. Select the reporting year (default is current year)
-2. Upload your transactions.csv file
+2. Upload your transactions.csv file from Revolut
-3. Upload your Company_info.xlsx file
+3. Upload your Company_info.xlsx file (example: `Company_info_2024.xlsx`)
-4. Click "Upload and Process"
+4. Enter your tax number
+5. Click "🚀 Generate Reports"
 5. Review the preview tables for:
    - Stock transactions (KDVP)
    - Dividends